slsa-framework/slsa-proposals/0004/README.md

 A package dependency graph may require that multiple versions of the same package will be installed.
-For this reason, when expectations need to be updated for a package at a new version x.y.z (e.g., new source repository), then that update must not invalidate previous ‘good' versions of that package.
+For this reason, when expectations need to be updated for a package at a new version x.y.z (e.g., new source repository), then that update must not invalidate previous 'good' versions of that package.
 The solution is to qualify expectations for a package with a version range.

 -  With alternative 1,  different version number ranges correspond to